-The official start of the Atlantic hurricane season may not be until June 1, but a tropical cyclone has developed earlier than that date in each of the last seven years.
+The official start of the Atlantic hurricane season may not be until June 1, but a tropical cyclone developed earlier than that date in eight of the past nine years, including 2023.

 About 97% of all tropical storms and hurricanes in the Atlantic Basin, which includes the Atlantic Ocean, Caribbean Sea and Gulf of Mexico, occur during the six-month hurricane season between June and November.

-But every year since 2015 has illustrated that tropical cyclones can roam the Atlantic before June 1 during what is technically the "offseason," proving that not every season follows a strict calendar.
+But eight of the past nine years have illustrated that tropical cyclones can roam the Atlantic before June 1 during what is technically the "offseason," proving that not every season follows a strict calendar.

-According to the National Hurricane Center, only 3% of Atlantic tropical cyclones occur outside the official hurricane season.
-While the majority of out-of-season activity happens in May and December, there has been either an Atlantic tropical storm or hurricane in every month of the year, as can be seen in the graph below.
+According to the NHC, only 3% of Atlantic tropical cyclones occur outside the official hurricane season.
+While the majority of out-of-season activity happens in May and December, there has been either an Atlantic tropical storm or hurricane in every month of the year.

-Most recently in this seven-year stretch of early starts to the Atlantic hurricane season, Tropical Storm Ana briefly roamed the central Atlantic Ocean last year between May 22 and 23.
+Two years ago, in 2021, Tropical Storm Ana briefly roamed the central Atlantic Ocean between May 22 and 23.
 It developed east of Bermuda but quickly moved northeastward away from the archipelago and out to sea.

 Ana briefly produced gale-force winds over portions of Bermuda, but no other impacts were reported on land from this short-lived storm.

-Two years ago, in May 2020, there was not one, but two tropical storms that had impacts in the United States.
-Tropical Storm Arthur tracked just off the Southeast coast between May 16 and 19 and brought a soaking rain to parts of eastern North Carolina.
+In May 2020, there was not one, but two tropical storms that had impacts in the U.S. Tropical Storm Arthur tracked just off the Southeast coast between May 16 and 19 and brought a soaking rain to parts of eastern North Carolina.

 May 2019 had Subtropical Storm Andrea the week before Memorial Day, but it stayed over the open waters of the Atlantic southwest of Bermuda.